 The other thing to note is that for deep sky objects, especially nebulae, globular clusters, and galaxies, the book value doesn’t mean it will appear as bright as you may think!
 M42 (Orion Nebula) is a fourth magnitude object and can actually be glimpsed with the naked eye, but it doesn’t appear as bright as a star of the same magnitude because the light is spread out.

 A great example was when Comet 46P/Wirtanen made a close approach in December 2018.
 It was estimated to be a fourth magnitude object, but when I saw it through my telescope under a bright suburban sky, it looked nowhere near as bright as M42 usually does from my home.
 In fact, I could easily see some mag.
 7 and 8 stars near it, but the comet was so widespread that it appeared very dim and ghostly.
-Had I gone to a darker location, I would’ve had a better view.
+Had I gone to a darker location, I would’ve had a better view with more contrast.